hyloong/erlang_common/erl_20.md

                Related Id(s): OTP-10309

                *** POTENTIAL INCOMPATIBILITY ***

                Improved unicode support for strings.
 Added
-               normalization functions in the unicode module.
-Extended the string module API with new functions with improved unicode handling and that works on grapheme clusters.
+               normalization正规的 functions in the unicode module.
+Extended the string module API with new functions with improved unicode handling and that works on grapheme字母 clusters.
                The new functions operates on the unicode:chardata() type, thus they also accept UTF-8 binaries as input.
+               提高字符串的编码支持

                The old string API have been marked as obsolete.
 The return values have been changed for some error cases.